Lianghe-Chen/Data-Engineer-Tech-Challenge-LH/5_Machine_Learning/README.md

 - Class Value = Good

 From the dataset downloaded, I derived three csv files: `car_data.csv`, `car_names.csv` and `car_readme.csv` which contain information about this dataset.
-The csv file: `car_train.csv` is a copy of the csv files: `car_data.csv`.
+The csv file: `car_train.csv` is a copy of the csv file: `car_data.csv`.
 I renamed it for use in the machine learning model.
 The csv file: `car_test.csv` contains the abovementioned parameters for the car in our test case.

 Essentially, I created three machine learning prediction models using the R programming language and RStudio: